cockroachdb/docs/v20.2/manage-a-backup-schedule.md

 - Backup schedule-specific metrics, aggregated across all schedules:

-    - `schedules_BACKUP_started` - A counter for the total number of backups started by a schedule
+    - `schedules_BACKUP_started`: A counter for the total number of backups started by a schedule
-    - `schedules_BACKUP_succeeded` - A counter for the number of backups started by a schedule that succeeded
+    - `schedules_BACKUP_succeeded`: A counter for the number of backups started by a schedule that succeeded
-    - `schedules_BACKUP_failed` - A counter for the number of backups started by a schedule that failed
+    - `schedules_BACKUP_failed`: A counter for the number of backups started by a schedule that failed

         When `schedules_BACKUP_failed` increments, run [`SHOW SCHEDULES`](show-schedules.html) to check which schedule is affected and to inspect the error in the `status` column.

 - Scheduler-specific metrics:

-    - `schedules.round.reschedule-wait` - The number of schedules that were rescheduled due to a currently running job.
-A value > 0 indicates that a previous backup was still running when a new scheduled backup was supposed to start.
+    - `schedules.round.reschedule-wait`: The number of schedules that were rescheduled due to a currently running job.
+A value greater than 0 indicates that a previous backup was still running when a new scheduled backup was supposed to start.
 This corresponds to the [`on_previous_running=wait`](create-schedule-for-backup.html#on-previous-running-option) schedule option.

-    - `schedules.round.reschedule-skip` - The number of schedules that were skipped due to a currently running job.
-A value > 0 indicates that a previous backup was still running when a new scheduled backup was supposed to start.
+    - `schedules.round.reschedule-skip`: The number of schedules that were skipped due to a currently running job.
+A value greater than 0 indicates that a previous backup was still running when a new scheduled backup was supposed to start.
 This corresponds to the [`on_previous_running=skip`](create-schedule-for-backup.html#on-previous-running-option) schedule option.

 {{site.data.alerts.callout_info}}
 `schedules.round.reschedule-wait` and `schedules.round.reschedule-skip` are gauge metrics and can be graphed.
-A persistent positive value for either of these metrics may indicate a misconfigured backup cadence, and you should consider adjusting the cadence to avoid waiting for or skipping the next backup.
+A continual positive value for either of these metrics may indicate a misconfigured backup cadence, and you should consider adjusting the cadence to avoid waiting for or skipping the next backup.
 {{site.data.alerts.end}}

-For a tutorial on how to use Prometheus, see [Monitor CockroachDB with Prometheus](monitor-cockroachdb-with-prometheus.html).
+For a tutorial on how to use Prometheus to set up monitoring and alerting, see [Monitor CockroachDB with Prometheus](monitor-cockroachdb-with-prometheus.html).

 ## View scheduled backup details